TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 Extbase "reads" from the configuration the table of the child objects (``foreign_table``) and the key field where the unique identifier (UID) of the parent object (``foreign_field``) is stored.
-With the help of this information and the data given in the PHP documentation above the property definition Extbase can read the database records and map them onto the Post class.
+With the help of this information and the data given in the PHP documentation above, the property definition, Extbase can read the database records and map them onto the Post class.
 This process will be continued recursively over the complete object graph - the blog with all its containing posts, comments, tags, etc. - starting from the single blog as root object.

-After our exhausting journey, let's get back to the realm of our extension.
-Remember that normally you will not need to enter these paths - except that you are into customized journeys.
+After this exhausting journey, remember that normally you will not need to enter these paths - except that you are into customized journeys.